caosong/minimal_scene/README.md

 [record dist]: Record distribution of each image being covered, for debugging purposes.
 Normally could be set to 0.

-[use k-cover]: 1 for running the baseline K-cover algorithm, otherwise 0.

 [reduce memory]: whether try to reduce memory usage, 0 for not to, which is faster.

 [ip weight]: The 'p' in the paper used as the constant probability of an visibility event.
 (0.6 used in the paper)